 When there’s only black bears in the area, it’s still sometimes a good idea to use a canister.
 Sometimes it’s required, like in Yosemite.

-Stringing your food up in a tree is generally regarded as the right thing to do elsewhere, despite the fact that black bears are excellent climbers… and it’s quite difficult to rig a bag in a tree that a bear couldn’t get a hold of if it really, really wanted to.
+Stringing your food up in a tree has been regarded as the right thing to do elsewhere, despite the fact that black bears are excellent climbers.
+It’s quite difficult to rig a bag in a tree that a bear couldn’t get a hold of if it really, really wanted to.

 In certain situations you can actually get away with sleeping with food in your tent… but since this article is about not getting eaten by a bear, I won’t elaborate on that here.